Concept Proposal for

 Highlighting the evolution of transit

-of ground transportation.
-Regional historic and cultural tours could
+military vehicles.
+Regional historic and cultural tours could be offered

 collections interpretive exhibits